wrait8/wrait8.github.io/Posts/2026-06-28-building-a-pwnagotchi.md

-# Building Your Own Pwnagotchi: The AI-Powered Wi-Fi Capturing Companion
 ![Pwnagotchi in Action](https://media.printables.com/media/prints/414795/images/3442036_f7299702-3159-4121-b7f3-718760ef5498/thumbs/inside/1280x960/jpeg/img_7367.webp)

 A Pwnagotchi is a Raspberry Pi Zero device that uses machine learning to capture Wi-Fi handshakes more efficiently.
 It's like a Tamagotchi pet that needs to capture WPA handshakes to survive, with a cute face that shows its mood on a small e-ink display.